-11. ADDITIONAL VOLUNTARY CONTRIBUTIONS (AVCs)
+12. ADDITIONAL VOLUNTARY CONTRIBUTIONS (AVCs)

-A market value or an estimate thereof has not been included for the money purchase AVC investments.
+In accordance with Regulations of 4(2)b of The Pension Scheme (Management and Investment of Funds) Regulations 2009, a market value or an estimate thereof has not been included for the money purchase AVC investments.
 These assets are specifically allocated to the provision of additional benefits for particular members.
-The Clwyd Pension Fund has the services of two AVC providers (Prudential and Equitable Life) for members' additional benefits with the funds being invested in a range of investment products including fixed interest, equity, cash, deposit, property and socially responsible funds, as follows:-
+The Clwyd Pension Fund has the services of two AVC providers (Prudential and Equitable Life) for members' additional benefits with the funds being invested in a range of investment products including fixed interest, equity, cash, deposit, property and socially responsible funds, as follows :-